DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 ## The Seven Pairs Discovery

-*Three weeks later, Dr. Chen made another discovery that left her questioning everything she thought she understood about human population genetics.*
+*Three weeks later, Dr. Morrison made another discovery that left the entire team questioning everything they thought they understood about human population genetics.*

-*"Rebecca, you need to see this," she called across the lab, her voice tight with excitement and disbelief.*
+*"Everyone, you need to see this," she called across the lab, her voice tight with excitement and disbelief.*

-*Dr. Morrison looked up from her own research.
-"What now?"*
+*The team gathered around her workstation once again, their faces reflecting the intensity of their ongoing investigation.*

 *"I've been analyzing the genetic bottleneck data—the founding population that emerged from the Out of Africa migration.
 The numbers don't make sense."*

-*Chen pulled up a holographic display showing genetic lineage data from across the globe.*
+*Morrison pulled up a holographic display showing genetic lineage data from across the globe.*

 *"According to the genetic analysis, the founding population that became the ancestors of all modern humans outside of Africa consisted of exactly seven breeding pairs.
 Fourteen individuals."*

-*Morrison frowned.
+*Dr. Tyra frowned.
 "That's... impossibly precise.
 Population bottlenecks don't work that way.
 You'd expect some variation, some randomness in the survival patterns."*

+*Dr. Chen (linguist) looked up from his notes.
+"Seven pairs.
+In the mythological traditions, seven is always the number of completion, of divine perfection."*

 *"Exactly.
 But look at this."
-Chen highlighted different genetic lineages.
+Morrison highlighted different genetic lineages.
 "These fourteen individuals carried enough genetic diversity to populate the entire world.
 That should be impossible—such a small founding population should have suffered from inbreeding depression, genetic drift, reduced fitness."*

-*"But they didn't?"*
+*"But they didn't?"
+Dr. Vasquez asked, though she could already sense the answer.*

 *"They thrived.
 Each pair carried distinct genetic packages, perfectly selected for different aspects of human potential.
 Look at the specializations."*